adakri/TER/README.md

 **Example of Results**

-Applied efforts on a fiber (model to a circle in a background of a carbon matrix)
+Applied efforts on a fiber (model to a circle in a background of a carbon matrix):

 <img src="https://github.com/adakri/TER/blob/master/Images/0_0.5_2.png?raw=true" width="300" height="200">

 Example of post processing using the appended _.vtk_ paraview tool:

 <img src="https://github.com/adakri/TER/blob/master/Images/0.5_20_-40_diag.png?raw=true" width="300" height="200">